 Scholarship, Co-op, and Beyond

-Enrolling in the Business Management Program was my number one choice, because I knew I wanted to study business but didn’t know if I wanted to study accounting like my dad or chose a different route such as Business Management.
-This program taught me what I like to say ‘a little bit about a lot of things’ in the business world.
+Enrolling in the Business Management program was my number one choice, because I knew I wanted to study business but didn’t know if I wanted to study accounting like my dad or choose a different route such as business management.
+This program taught me what I like to call ‘a little bit about a lot of things’ in the business world.
 I was fortunate to receive a scholarship to cover most of the cost of tuition until my co-op job started.
-I was therefore able to pay for my school without taking any students loans.
+Therefore, I was able to pay for school without taking any student loans.

-My co-op experience was with a company called Employee Management Services, located in downtown Cincinnati, as a Payroll Assistant.
-I started my assignment during my first year as a college student, a couple months past my 19th birthday, with previously being employed by Kings Island.
-It was a very welcomed change in the work environment going from working at an amusement park to working in an office setting with other business professionals.
-My co-op manager became a great mentor and taught me the value of professionalism even at the ripe age of 19.
+My co-op experience was with the company Employee Management Services, located in downtown Cincinnati, as a Payroll Assistant.
+I started my assignment during my first year as a college student, a couple months past my 19th birthday, after previously being employed by Kings Island.
+It was a very welcome change in my work environment going from working at an amusement park to working in an office setting with other business professionals.
+My co-op manager became a great mentor and taught me the value of professionalism, even at age 19.
 I am still in contact with him today, over a decade later.

-In addition to my co-op assignment, I worked as a student worker within the Office of Admission on campus.
-Working with the admission staff was fun and I decided that was the path my career would take as an Admissions Recruiter on campus.
+In addition to my co-op assignment, I was a student worker in the Office of Admission on campus.
+Working with the admission staff was fun and I decided that was the path my career would take, becoming an Admissions Recruiter on campus.

-As an alumni, I have served two terms as President of the Alumni Association have been serving on the Alumni Board of Directors since 2013.
-I’ve done all of this because Cincinnati State is my passion.
+As an alumnus, I have served two terms as President of the Alumni Association and I have served on the Alumni Board of Directors since 2013.
+I’ve done this because Cincinnati State is my passion.
 I am certain that it was the perfect place for me to start my college career.
 I benefited from the small class sizes and individual attention from the faculty.
-Cincinnati State got me workforce ready and help me find an employer who was willing to invest in me and pay for my Bachelor Degree that I earned from Wilmington College.
+Cincinnati State got me workforce ready and helped me find an employer who was willing to invest in me and pay for my bachelor’s degree that I earned from Wilmington College.